sammyoto/cat-tracker/README.md

 - Attach your LED to ground using any ground pin

 Load the program onto your Raspberry Pi, if all goes well when a cat enters your camera's field of view, the LED should light up.
-When it leaves, it will turn off.
+When it leaves, it should turn off.